THE VESSEL

 Highlands of Santa Cruz Island

 After lunch, we drive to a reserve to see giant tortoises in their natural habitat.
-Then a bus ride takes us to Puerto Ayora to board Yacht Isabela II.
+Then, a bus ride takes us to Puerto Ayora, where we board Yacht Isabela II.

 DAY 2